gravitum/meteor-autoform-filepicker/README.md

 gravitum:autoform-file-picker
 =========================

 An add-on Meteor package for [aldeed:autoform](https://github.com/aldeed/meteor-autoform).
-Provides a single custom input type, "file-picker", which provides functionality to upload files.
+Provides a single custom input type, "file-picker", which provides functionality to select uploaded files or upload files.
+Designed especially for images.

 ## Prerequisites

-[gravitum:file-collectin](https://github.com/gravitum/meteor-file-collection) package should be installed.
+[gravitum:file-collectin](https://github.com/gravitum/meteor-file-collection) package should be installed and configured.

 ## Installation